 There are plenty of aspects that help a business grow.
-From having a great website to building facilities in key locations there is a near endless amount of things a company can do to establish itself in the present market.
-For companies that sell higher priced services, like law firms, it can often be difficult to establish themselves and thrive in regions or areas they would prefer.
-That’s where a good ‘Pay as you go’ model and accounts receivable team comes into play.
+From having a great website to building facilities in key locations, there is a near endless amount of things a company can do to establish itself in the present market.
+For companies that sell higher-priced services, like law firms, it can often be difficult to establish themselves and thrive in regions or areas they prefer.
+That’s when a good ‘Pay as you go’ model and accounts receivable team become invaluable.

 What Is Accounts Receivable?

-Accounts receivable is the team or group within a company that uphold the policies and practices of managing sales offered on credit set by that company.
-For instance, a company that sells electronics may offer financing or a line of credit on their higher priced products like televisions or sound systems.
+Accounts receivable is the term used to describe the task of upholding the policies and practices of managing sales offered on credit.
+For instance, a company that sells electronics may offer financing or a line of credit to customers.
 The group in that company who establishes the credit and bills the customer every month would be the accounts receivable team.
-They oversee the credit process from start to finish as well as create and update rules and regulations along the way.
-The overseeing of these rules and regulations set forth by the company is called accounts receivable management.
-For law firms that offer sales on credit, a knowledgeable and hardworking accounts receivable team is integral, and to have one put in place long before any credit is used will not only save your firm money but headaches as well.
+They oversee the credit process from start to finish, as well as create and update rules and regulations along the way.
+The overseeing of these rules and regulations set forth by the company is called “accounts receivable management“.
+For law firms that offer sales on credit, a knowledgeable and hardworking accounts receivable team is key to maintaining a healthy cash flow.

 Why Firms Use Sales On Credit

 Most of the time, offering sales on credit is beneficial for both parties involved.
 Not only does the customer get the legal services they need right then and there, but they get to pay off the services in small, manageable monthly payments.
 The client also gets to build credit, making it even easier for them to open new lines of credit in the future.
 The firm that offers the line of credit also benefits as they get to sell their legal services as well as charge a small amount of interest on the provided service, making the firm more money in the process.